Skip to main content

 Public Forms navigation

-On the GoFormz web app, navigate to the Public Forms tab to view and manage your Public Forms.
+On the web app, navigate to the Public Forms tab to view and manage your Public Forms.

-Updated over a week ago
+Updated over a month ago

 The Public Forms landing page varies depending on whether you’ve sent any Public Forms.
 If you’re new to sending Public Forms, the landing page provides an overview of how to send a Public Form.